Azure/aks-engine/docs/kubernetes/aad.md

-# Microsoft Azure Container Service Engine - Kubernetes AAD integration Walkthrough
+# Microsoft Azure Kubernetes Service Engine - Kubernetes AAD integration Walkthrough

-This is walkthrough is to help you get start with Azure Active Directory(AAD) integeration with an ACS-Engine Kubernetes cluster.
+This is walkthrough is to help you get start with Azure Active Directory(AAD) integeration with an AKS Engine Kubernetes cluster.

 [OpenID Connect](http://openid.net/connect/) is a simple identity layer built on top of the OAuth 2.0 protocol, and it is supported by both AAD and Kubernetes.
 Here we're going to use OpenID Connect as the communication protocol.